lojack5/structured/README.md

 - `unions`: Unions of serializable types are supported as well.
 - `Structured`-derived types: You can use any of your `Structured`-derived classes as a type-hint, and the variable will be serialized as well.
+- `typing.Self`: This type-hint denotes that the attribute should be unpacked as an instance of the containing class itself.
+Note that due to the recursive posibilities this allows, care must be taken to avoid hitting the recursion limit of Python.

 ### Tuples